medialize/URI.js/README.md

 ### Alternatives ###

-If you don't like URI.js, you may like one of these:
+If you don't like URI.js, you may like one of the following libraries.
+(If yours is not listed, drop me a line…)

 #### URL Manipulation ####